rossanoventurini/adsds/README.md

 | Lab | 19/07/2021 14:00 | Same room as lectures. | |

-**Very important!** You are allowed to discuss verbally solutions (e.g., a strategy to solve a problem) with other students, **BUT** you have to write your own implementation by yourself.
-Sharing implementations or implementing a solutions with others is strictly **forbidden**.
+**Very important!** You are allowed to discuss verbally solutions (e.g., a strategy to solve a problem) with other students, **BUT** you have to implement all the solutions by yourself.
+Thus, sharing implementations or implementing a solutions with others is strictly **forbidden**.

 ## References
 *   Introduction to Algorithms,  3rd Edition, Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, Clifford Stein, The MIT Press, 2009 ([Amazon](http://www.amazon.com/Introduction-Algorithms-3rd-Thomas-Cormen/dp/0262033844/ref=sr_1_1?s=books&ie=UTF8&qid=1443160441&sr=1-1&keywords=introduction+to+algorithms)) [CCLR]